MIDASverse/MIDASpy/README.md

 For a simple demonstration of **MIDASpy**, see our Jupyter Notebook [example](https://github.com/MIDASverse/MIDASpy/blob/master/Examples/midas_demo.ipynb).

+## Contributing to MIDASpy

+Interested in contributing to **MIDASpy**?
+We are looking to hire a research assistant to work part-time (flexibly) to help us build out new features and integrate our software with existing machine learning pipelines.
+You would be paid the standard research assistant rate at LSE.
+To apply, please send your CV (or a summary of relevant skills/experience)  to R.Lall@lse.ac.uk.

 ## Version 1.2.1 (January 2021)

 *v1.2.1 adds new pre-processing functionality and a multiple imputation